 Monday, 8 February 2016

-VV Capelle (Holland)
+VV Capelle (Netherlands)

 Voetbalvereniging Capelle, or VV Capelle is a Dutch amateur football club who were formed on the 20th February 1930, who are located in the town of Capelle aan den Ijssel, which is on the Hollandse Ijssel river, on the eastern outskirts of Rotterdam.

-The team achieved three mid table finishes, before becoming a bit too close for comfort from the relegation berths in 2013-14, before stabilising again the following campaign.
+The team achieved three mid-table finishes, before becoming a bit too close for comfort from the relegation berths in 2013-14, before stabilising again the following campaign.
 Theo de Boon’s side finished the 2014-15 season in eighth place, as well as defeating EHC Hoensbroek in the KNVB Beker before going down to FC Volendam at t’ Slot in round two.

 My visit